-Electricity

-Repair category 1

-Notes It should be appreciated that only the most recently constructed or re-wired properties will have installations that fully comply with present day regulations.
-It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
+Repair category 1 Notes No obvious significant defects noted, however, only the most recently constructed or re-wired properties have installations which fully comply with current regulations.
+It is good practice to have electrical systems fully tested upon a change in ownership, where upgrading may be identified by the contractor.
+We noted no evidence of any recent test certification.
+It is recommended good practice that all electrical installations should be checked periodically, at least every ten years or when a property changes hands.
+This should be regarded as a routine safety and maintenance check.

 Gas

 Repair category 1

-Notes All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.
+Notes No obvious significant defects noted.
+All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.